Family Safari Holidays

 So, what is the ideal family safari holiday destination?

 This is the million-dollar question.
-Africa is a large continent and there are a lot of countries that can offer superb safaris.
+Africa is a vast continent and there are a lot of countries that can offer superb safaris.
 But we think that six countries are particularly well suited to family safaris.
-And here’s why.
+Here’s why:

 Tanzania

-If you want the real family safari experience, we think it is difficult to beat Northern Tanzania.
+If you want the real family safari experience, we think it’s difficult to beat northern Tanzania.
 Here you’ve got the wildlife-rich plains of the Serengeti and the dense concentration of animals in the Ngorongoro Crater.
 Any game drive is likely to offer a real breadth of wildlife sightings and will usually include some exciting predators.

 Tanzania safari - young women on safari with camera and elephant in distace